vektorious/cm-curriculum/_articles/07-community-and-communication/contribution-mgt.md

 We are talking about people with whom you have person-to-person connections.
 These are people who can encourage and advise you; they’ll be your closest allies in creating this project.

 By describing your support network and the kinds of relationships you have, you’re in a better position to remember to draw on that group of advisers and allies when times get tough.
-And if your support network is vanishingly small, or if there isn’t anyone who supports you (yet), that may be a sign that you need to reach out and create more of those kinds of relationships.
+And if you feel your support network is not large enough, this might be a good opportunity to reach out to people and create those kind of connections.
+Is there someone who you admire at a personal and/or professional level?
+Reaching out to them may sound daunting, but you'd be surprised on how much people like to support each other, specially when they are working on open exciting projects.

 ### Contribution personas